Aerial shot of Wadsworth Falls State Park in fall (Instagram@lensofsoulphotography)

 Body

-The youngest rocks in Connecticut lie in the central part of the state.
-Wadsworth Falls State Park is made up of those young rocks, only about 200 million years old.
-About 250 million years ago all of Earth's land made up one huge continent called Pangea.
-It began to break up about that time, with large pieces of continental crust moving in various directions.
+Wadsworth Falls State Park is made up of some of the youngest rocks in the state of Connecticut, only about 200 million years old.
+About 250 million years ago, all of Earth's land made up one huge continent called Pangea.
+Around this time, it began to break up, and large pieces of continental crust began to move in various directions.
 What is now North America broke away from present-day Europe and Africa.
-As this occurred, tension fractures formed in the land, such as happen if you try to stretch cookie dough or modeling clay.
-Two such fractures formed in central Connecticut, allowing a long narrow valley to drop below the level of the surrounding land.
+As this occurred, tension fractures formed in the land, such as happens if you try to stretch cookie dough or modeling clay.
+Two such fractures formed in central Connecticut, allowing a long, narrow valley to drop below the level of the surrounding land.

 Sediments from the surrounding highlands washed into the basin.
-Deep fractures formed in some places and lava flowed up to the surface from the upper mantle.
+Deep fractures formed in some places, and lava flowed up to the surface from the upper mantle.
 Three such lava flows filled the valley and covered the surrounding uplands.
-In between the flows, sediments continued to flow into the still dropping valley.
-We now have a pile of sedimentary rock (made from the sediments), lava flow, sedimentary rock, lava flow, sedimentary rock, lava flow, sedimentary rock.
+In between the flows, sediments continued to flow into the still-dropping valley, forming sedimentary rock layers.
 Finally, the eastern side of the valley dropped faster than the western side, so now the rocks all dip toward the east.
-Over the intervening 200 million years, the higher uplands have eroded down so they are now much lower than they were and the basalts have all been eroded off of them.
+Over the intervening 200 million years, the higher uplands have eroded down so they are now much lower than they were, and the basalts have all been eroded off of them.
 Basalts are now found only in the valley, where their lower elevation protected them from erosion.

 Rock Types Found on Main Trail: